Shadouken/Lane-Select/README.md

 Hello.
 Welcome to my simple, but effective, program.
 Feel free to modify in any way you please!

-This program runs using AutoHotKey. https://autohotkey.com/ It is a simple and free program that allows user to creat simple text scripts.
+This program runs using AutoHotKey. https://autohotkey.com/ It is a simple and free program that allows user to create simple text scripts.

 Now even though this is a "Script" it is not a bannable offense.
 (I'm like 98% sure) It provides no advantage for gameplay at all, it is merely a champ select filtering tool.